odrodrig/RAG-LLM-App/openshift-setup/README.md

     spec:
         containers:
             - resources: {}
               terminationMessagePath: /dev/termination-log
               name: rag-llm-app
     ```
+    or
+    ```
+    spec:
+        containers:
+            - name: rag-llm-app
+              resources: {}
+              terminationMessagePath: /dev/termination-log
+    ```

-    Below the name, paste the content from the `RAG-LLM-App/openshift-setup/snippet_deployment.yaml` and save it.
+    Below the `name` label, paste the content from the `RAG-LLM-App/openshift-setup/snippet_deployment.yaml` and save it.

      Example:
     ```